Posts

 State Legislative Update: Recent Wins and Challenges for Manufactured Housing

-MHI, in coordination with state association executives, continues to monitor and engage on legislative activity affecting manufactured housing across the country.
-This session included a mix of proposals—some posing challenges for the industry, alongside several notable legislative outcomes achieved through state-level advocacy.
+MHI, working closely with our state association executives, continues to actively engage in state legislation affecting manufactured housing across the country.
+While many proposals introduced this session presented challenges for the industry, strong state-level advocacy resulted in several important legislative wins.